FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 * Checkout scala project and run "sbt eclipse".
 This will create eclipse files (.project, .classpath, .settings)
 * Import scala project as 'existing projects into eclipse'
 * If you have install plugin mentioned in step 2-4, then you can run sbt commands from eclipse (Like update config, run etc)

-### Docker (outdated)

-There is an external project called [lichocker](https://github.com/BrandonE/lichocker), which allows you to run lila in a Docker container.
-Running in Docker simplifies setup and guarantees that your development environment will perfectly match that of anyone else who uses lichocker, eliminating the "it works on my machine" phenomena.
-However, it is always more performant to run any project directly on its host-machine, and lichocker is a work-in-progress that might not be reliable for your use.

 ### Vagrant (outdated)